-Born and raised in Cuba, Fodera artist Carlitos Del Puerto has quickly become one of the most in demand session musicians in the world.
-As a doubler on electric bass and upright, Carlitos’ ability to seamlessly transition between instruments and styles and his technical proficiency has led him to work with the likes of Quincy Jones, Herbie Hancock, Stevie Wonder, Bruce Springsteen, Sergio Mendez, Chick Corea, and Barbra Streisan among many others.
+Born and raised in Cuba, Fodera artist Carlitos Del Puerto has quickly become one of the most in-demand session musicians in the world.
+As a doubler on electric bass and upright, Carlitos’ ability to seamlessly transition between instruments and styles and his technical proficiency has led him to work with the likes of Quincy Jones, Herbie Hancock, Stevie Wonder, Bruce Springsteen, Sergio Mendez, Chick Corea, and Barbra Streisand among many others.

 Currently, Carlitos is on a European tour with Chick Corea and Steve Gadd, two of his musical heros.
 Despite his busy schedule Carlitos sat down with us to give us a better insight into his early influences, life in Cuba, and what it takes to be a successful session musician.

 1) How did you come to play the bass guitar?
-What were some of your earliest musical memories in Cuba and with your father?
+What were some of your earliest musical memories you had in Cuba and with your father?